t3573393/lib2pom/README.md

 # lib2pom

-this tools used for convert the traditional lib jars to the pom file content.
+This tools used for convert the traditional lib jars to the pom file content.
 Try to resolve the jar info and dependency.

 This use the REST api and other lib.

+* support inflate the jar file with the pom result
+* support the jar meta file info resolve
+* support the .classpath(eclipse) to resolve the dumplicate jar files

 # usage